alan-ai/alan-sdk-ios/README.md

 ## Example apps

-In the [Examples](https://github.com/alan-ai/alan-sdk-ios/tree/master/examples) folder, find example apps created with the Alan iOS SDK.
-Launch the app, press the Alan button and start interacting with the app with voice.
+In the [Examples](https://github.com/alan-ai/alan-sdk-ios/tree/master/examples) folder, you can find example apps integrated with the Alan voice SDK for iOS.
+Launch the app, tap the Alan button and start giving voice commands.
 For example, in the Food Delivery app you can ask: "What is it?" or "What do you have?"

 ## Have questions?